TuoooLiu666/tuoooliu666.github.io/_projects/1_project.md

   - data source: Fire Fighter Cancer Cohort Study(<a href="https://ffccs.org">FFCCS</a>)
   - research question: Is there a difference in the metabolic profiling between Hispanic and Non-Hispanic firefighters?
 Is the difference exacerbated by fire exposure?

+Active research projects are listed below:

 - Urinary Metabolomics in Wildland-Urban Interface (WUI) Firefighters: Pre-, and Post-fire exposure:
   - aims: Characterizing & compare metabolic profiles before and post fire exposure among male WUI firefighters
   - data source: Fire Fighter Cancer Cohort Study(<a href="https://ffccs.org">FFCCS</a>)
+  - research question:
-  - research question: Does fire exposure alter the metabolic profiles in firefighters?
+    - Does fire exposure alter the metabolic profiles in WUI firefighters?
+    - explore potential health risks associated with the metabolic changes.

+- Urinary Metabolomics in prostate cancer patients: PCa risk groups:
+  - aims: Characterizing and comparing metabolic profiles between patients with high-grade and low-grade prostate cancer.
+  - data source: Cancer Center, University of  Arizona

 <!--- The code is simple.
 Just wrap your images with `<div class="col-sm">` and place them inside `<div class="row">` (read more about the <a href="https://getbootstrap.com/docs/4.4/layout/grid/">Bootstrap Grid</a> system).